 Our experience entering Canada with IEC visas

-When we arrived at Toronto airport we had to have a mini interview at the immigration office, which was after standard customs, to get our paperwork which allow us to work.
-We had our interviews separately, my officer checked all of my documents and it took about fifteen minutes and Tom’s officer barely checked his paperwork and he was through within five minutes!
+When we arrived at Toronto airport we had to have a mini-interview at the immigration office.
+This was after standard customs, to get our paperwork which allows us to work.
+We had our interviews separately.
+My officer checked all of my documents and it took about fifteen minutes and Tom’s officer barely checked his paperwork and he was through within five minutes!
 I was recommended to fold up my letter (which is A4 in size) and staple it into my passport to avoid misplacing it.
 We will need to show the piece of paper every time we enter the country over the duration of our work permit.

 Summary of our IEC visa application process

 Overall I found the process quite simple and straightforward.
-I wasn’t aware at the time of applying all the costs that were involved, such as the two year insurance cost, which would’ve been good to know.
-Like I said at the beginning of this post, I know we are lucky to both get selected at the same time.
-We are really enjoying our time so far in Canada, let me know if there are any Canada themed posts you would like to see!
+I wasn’t aware at the time of applying all the costs that were involved.
+Such as the two-year insurance cost, which would’ve been good to know.
+Like I said at the beginning of this post I know we are lucky to both get selected.
+We are really enjoying our time so far in Canada.
+Let me know if there are any Canada themed posts you would like to see!